 The Company's current primary focus is to raise funds to advance its properties in Nevada that are adjacent to or near the operating Denton Rawhide Mine.
-The Company is consolidating its ownership in the Buckskin Rawhide East Property and plans to subsequently lease the property to Rawhide Mining LLC, who operates the Denton Rawhide Mine.
+The Company has consolidated its ownership in the Buckskin Rawhide East Property and subsequently leased the property to Rawhide Mining LLC, who operates the Denton Rawhide Mine.
 Emgold subsequently plans to conduct additional exploration on its Buckskin Rawhide West and Koegel Rawhide Properties, subject to securing funds to move forward with this exploration.

-The Company's current secondary focus continues to be raising funds to lease or acquire the surface properties and mineral rights associated with the I-M in California.
+The Company's current secondary focus continues to be raising funds to lease or acquire the surface properties and mineral rights associated with the I-M Project in California.
 Subject to securing funds, the Company would move forward with the permitting process.
+Alternatively, the Company should funding not be available, the Company may elect to sell the properties it owns associated with the I-M Project in California and abandon the Project.